tadorfer/protlearn/docs/source/_build/html/_sources/feature_extraction.rst.txt

     AC(d) = \sum_{n=1}^{N-d} P_i P_{i+d} \quad d=1,2,...,nlag

-where *d* denotes the lag of the autocorrelation, *P*\ :sub:`i` \ and *P*\ :sub:`i+d` \ are the properties of the amino acids at positions i and i+d, respectively and *nlag* is the maximum value of the lag.
+where *d* denotes the lag of the autocorrelation, *P*\ :sub:`i` \ and *P*\ :sub:`i+d` \ are the properties of the amino acids at positions i and i+d, respectively, and *nlag* is the maximum value of the lag.

 Finally, these descriptors are normalized: